0xh3xa/0xh3xa/README.md

 ==============================================================================================================================
 -->

 Passionate software engineer enamored with low-level programming, security, and operating systems.
-Dedicated to continually refining skills and expertise in the realms of security and software engineering.
+Dedicated to continually refining skills and expertise in the realms of security.

 <!--Software Engineer | Reverse Engineer